edisonwang03/APCS-Final-Website/index.md

 > My name is **Edison Wang**.
 >
-> What's more to answer?
+> What's more to know?

 ## What do I look like?